-When the warmth of the next year’s spring comes, the caterpillar defrosts and begins to eat again.
-He will not make it this next season either, and will freeze to go through the entire process again and again.
-It will take the Woolly Bear fourteen years to obtain the necessary nutrients to be able to finish his life-cycle of cocooning and finally emerging as a moth.
+When the warmth of the following year’s spring comes, the caterpillar defrosts and begins to eat again.
+He will not make it this next season either and will freeze to go through the entire process again and again.
+It will take the Woolly Bear fourteen years to obtain the necessary nutrients to finish his life cycle of cocooning and finally emerge as a moth.
 It is an amazing thing to watch!

-It is a tough time right now as we face the cold facts of this coronavirus, but we have the strength to withstand anything in this world because “God is your safety in every circumstance.”
+For example, during a once-in-a-lifetime pandemic, a vaccine was developed in record time.
+Then a well-planned and implemented distribution of those vaccines, along with stimulus support for citizens, businesses, and schools, allowed us as a country to revive from the cold winter of the coronavirus.
+We have the strength to withstand anything in this world because “God is your safety in every circumstance.”
 This is our 6th Lesson in Light: God is the strength in which I trust.
-(W-47) This lessons starts by telling us…
+(W-47) This lesson starts by telling us…

 “If you are trusting in your own strength, you have every reason to be apprehensive, anxious and fearful.
 What can you predict or control?
 What is there in you that can be counted on?
 What would give you the ability to be aware of all the facets of any problem, and to resolve them in such a way that only good can come of it?
 What is there in you that gives you the recognition of the right solution, and the guarantee that it will be accomplished?”

 It then goes on to say what we clearly know: we, alone, can do none of these things.
 And, when we think we can, it is a false sense of strength…

 “Of yourself you can do none of these things.
 To believe that you can is to put your trust where trust is unwarranted, and to justify fear, anxiety, depression, anger and sorrow.”